worknenjoy/truppie/CONTRIBUTING.md

 ![edit_](https://cloud.githubusercontent.com/assets/27444220/25283203/5af29d68-2689-11e7-8360-83f3e9e61d3a.PNG)

-The system allows the user to edit the file, this way the user can improve and correct mistakes as desired.
+The system allows the user to edit the file, this way the user can improve and fix errors as desired.

 After performing changes, the user must fill in the form “Propose file change”, explain the changes performed in the comment box and click on the button “Propose file change”.